teuk/mediabot_v3/docs/HAILO_3.5.md

 respond/chatter permission, leaving the channel, reconnecting, queue expiry or shutdown revokes the pending reply.
 Diagnostics and Prometheus series contain only bounded outcomes, never trigger text, drafts, edited replies or nicks.
+The authenticated `<prefix>hailo edits #channel` view reads bounded, memory-only post-editor counters for one explicit channel.
+It never opens a brain; counts reset on restart and older channel counters may be evicted.
+Accepted editing is not evidence that a reply makes sense in context.

 ## Delivery stages